Toyota Prius Review

 The 2013 Toyota Prius is available four trim levels: Two, Three, Four and Five.
 The Prius is powered by a four-cylinder engine and electric motor that are paired to a continuously variable transmission (CVT).
 The Prius Plug-in, larger Prius V and smaller Prius c are reviewed separately.
 The Prius was last redesigned for the 2010 model year.
 Since it hasn’t changed much since then, this overview uses applicable research and reviews from 2010, 2011 and 2012, as well as 2013.

 Next Steps: Toyota Prius

-Get the U.S. News Best Price for the Toyota Prius
+- View the best prices for the 2013 Toyota Prius

 - Calculate monthly payment and apply for a loan

 - See what others paid for the 2013 Toyota Prius

 - Search used Toyota Prius for sale (8,587 listings)